kurtcms/web-monitor/README.md

 # Web Monitoring: Monitor Web Page for Changes

-This Python app is containerised with [Docker Compose](https://docs.docker.com/compose/) for rapid and modular deployment that fits in any microservice architecture.
+This Python app is containerised with [Docker Compose](https://docs.docker.com/compose/) for a modular and cloud native deployment that fits in any microservice architecture.

 It does the following: